ndronos/c-nomorph/Klemens.md

 on the other hand, C's syntax provides us with tools for dealing with specially complicated setups like pointers to functions.

+The topics in this chapter address common errors and common points of confusion.
+If you've been writing in C for a long time, these points will seem like second nature to you, and you might want to skip or quickly skim this chapter.

 (Klemens, 2015) pp. 123-